 A few reasons:

-- The channel isn’t ready for the Roku Channel Store.
-Developers use private channels to test their apps during the development process.
+- The channel isn’t ready for the Roku Channel Store (ie. Beta).
+Developers use private channels to test their apps prior to submitting.

 Roku Private channels are distributed independently by the developer.
 As long as they are in accordance with the terms of the Roku Channel Developer Agreement, Roku does not restrict the distribution of private channels.